blakesisu/kaa/docs/remote_server_setup.md

 ## 7. Sync WordPress data

-If you need to sync your local environment with staging or production check out [Syncing Dev, Staging, and Production](syncing_dev_staging_production.md).
+If you need to sync the remote server's content with your local environment or staging check out [Syncing Dev, Staging, and Production](syncing_dev_staging_production.md).